 • particular versus general

 Plato had emphasized the ontological division between general and particular things.
 Aristotle thinks that there is an equally important division that Plato overlooked.
 In addition to the division between particular and general, Aristotle thinks that in reality there is a division between object and property.
 Thus, according to Aristotle, in reality there are four kinds of things: (i) particular objects, (ii) particular properties, (iii) general objects, and (iv) general properties.

 Whereas Plato included the forms among the reality of things, Aristotle thinks that the primary substances are particular objects.
-As primary substances, particular objects are the foundation of existence.
-According to Aristotle, everything else exists because the primary substances exist.
+As primary substances, particular objects are the foundation for existence.
+Everything else exists because the primary substances exist.

-Aristotle's ontology in the Categories is more radical than it may initially appear.
+Aristotle's ontology is more radical than it may initially appear.
 Consider the sentence,

 'Socrates is a man.'

 Aristotle understands the term 'Socrates' in this sentence introduces a particular object, Socrates.
 He understands the term 'man' to introduce an object too.
 This can be surprising in two ways.
 First of all, one might think that man is not an object and something that exists at all.
 Further, given that one did think man is something that exists, one might think that it is a property.
 According to Aristotle, however, the term 'man' does not introduce a property.
 It introduces a general object.